RolandWisniewski/RolandWisniewski/README.md

 ## Hi there 👋

+- 🔭 I’m an Astronomy student
+- 🐍 I program mainly in Python

 <!--
 **RolandWisniewski/RolandWisniewski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.